 There is nothing more disheartening to an athlete than a season-ending (or worse, career ending) injury.
-They could face weeks of doctor’s visits, physical therapy, and possibly, surgery.
+The athlete could face weeks of doctor’s visits, physical therapy, medications, and possibly, surgery.
+The best scenario, of course, is to prevent the injury in the first place.
 The good news is that many injuries can be avoided or minimized with the right preparation.

 1. Be well-hydrated

 Water not only regulates body temperature, but it also lubricates the joints, transports nutrients and oxygen to cells, and restores fluids lost when athletes sweat.
 Poor hydration contributes to fatigue, cramps, cartilage wear and friction in the joints.
 We recommend a bottle of water (17-20 oz) before 45-60 minutes before training/games, drink water at least every 20 minutes during training/games, and another bottle after.

 2. Eat healthy foods, especially when preparing for practices and games.

 When an athlete doesn’t consume enough calories, or the wrong kind of calories (empty calories), the body and the mind suffers.
 When an athlete skips meals or eats the wrong foods, the body has no option other than to use muscle for its source of fuel, ultimately interfering with tissue repair and increasing the risk of injury.
 Remember, kids are still growing, so it’s essential that they eat healthy fats, lean protein, and complex carbohydrates including a variety of vegetables.
 Encourage them to avoid the junk foods, or a least limit the indulgence to once a week.
 Remember, as parents, you set the example, so it’s best to plan healthy meals ahead of time and avoid the drive-thru stops after practices or games.